ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 ![fig16](Figures/16.png)

 3. Click the *sns-email-role*.
-This will open another screen, which should look like shown below:
+This opens another screen, which should look like shown below:

 ![fig17](Figures/17.png)

 4. Click the *Add permissions* button.
 This activates the drop-down list, from which you select *Attach policies*.

 5. In the *Attach policy to sns-email-role* view, type *SNSFull* in the search box.
-This will filter the list of policies to display one item: *AmazonSNSFullAccess*.
+This filters the list of policies to display one item: *AmazonSNSFullAccess*.
 Check the check-box on the left of the policy name, and then click the *Add permissions* button:

 ![fig18](Figures/18.png)